 NOTE: Town or city charters may contain related provisions.
 If so, appropriate citations should be added to the legal references.

-In addition, all provisions of M.G.L.
-30B shall be adhered to.
-Limits referenced in the law may be changed to create a more restrictive process but may not be changed to reduce the requirements.

 File: DK - PAYMENT PROCEDURES

-All claims for payment from school department funds will be processed in accordance with regulations developed by the Superintendent.
+All claims for payment from school department funds will be processed in accordance with procedures developed by the Superintendent.
 Payment will be authorized against invoices properly supported by approved purchase orders, with properly submitted vouchers, or in accordance with salaries and salary schedules approved by the School Committee.

 As an operating procedure, the Committee will receive monthly lists of bills (warrants) for payment from school department funds.
 The lists will be certified as correct and approved for payment by the School Committee and then forwarded to the municipal auditor for processing and subsequent payment by the municipal treasurer.

-Actual invoices, statements, and vouchers will be available for inspection by the School Committee.
+Actual invoices, statements, and vouchers will be available for inspection by the School Committee upon request.

-The Superintendent will be responsible for assuring that budget allocations are observed and that total expenditures do not exceed the amount allocated in the budget for all items.

-The school building administrators will be responsible for observing budget allocations in their respective schools.

-SOURCE: MASC August 2016
+SOURCE: MASC 2021

 LEGAL REF.: M.G.L.
-41:41; 41:52 41:56
+41:41; 41:52;41:56

 NOTE: Specific details established by an individual town should be substituted for those required in the policy above, which were established by that city's code of ordinances.
-Appropriate citations should also be substituted.
-Different procedures are often required for regional school districts.
+Appropriate citations should also be substituted..

-Those details should be added in place of those in the policy above.
+DK-1

 REGIONAL SCHOOL DISTRICT PAYMENT PROCEDURES

-All claims for payment from the School District's funds will be processed in accordance with regulations developed by the Superintendent.
+All claims for payment from the School District's funds will be processed in accordance with proceduresdeveloped by the Superintendent.
 Payment will be authorized against invoices properly supported by approved purchase orders, with properly submitted vouchers, or in accordance with salaries and salary schedules approved by the School Committee.

 As an operating procedure, the Committee will receive monthly lists of bills (warrants) for payment from school department funds.
 The lists will be certified as correct and approved for payment by the School Committee or by a subcommittee of no less than 3 members.
-Actual invoices, statements, and vouchers will be available for inspection by the School Committee.
+Actual invoices, statements, and vouchers will be available for inspection by the School Committee upon request.

-The Superintendent will be responsible for assuring that budget allocations are observed and that total expenditures do not exceed the amount allocated in the budget for all items.

-SOURCE: MASC
+SOURCE: MASC 2021

 LEGAL REFS.: M.G.L.
 41:41; 41:52 41:56; 71:16A

+,,

 File: DKC - EXPENSE REIMBURSEMENTS

-Personnel and school department officials who incur expenses in carrying out their authorized duties will be reimbursed by the school department upon submission of a properly completed and approved voucher and any supporting receipts required by the Superintendent.
+Personnel and school department officials who incur authorized expenses in carrying out their duties will be reimbursed by the school department upon submission of a properly completed and approved voucher and any supporting receipts required by the Superintendent.

-When official travel by a personally owned vehicle is authorized, mileage payment will generally be made at the rate currently approved by the Committee.
+When official travel by a personally owned vehicle is authorized, mileage payment will generally be made at the rate currently approved by the Committee, aligned with the Internal Revenue Service standard mileage rate.

 To the extent budgeted for such purposes in the school budget, approval of travel requests by School Committee members must have prior approval of the School Committee.
 Staff travel requests within budgetary limits may be approved by the Superintendent.
 Staff travel requests that exceed budgetary limits will require the approval of the School Committee and the identification of funding sources by administration.
 Each request will be judged on the basis of its benefit to the school district.